In this weeks Ask Me Anything sneak peek, James FitzGerald, answers a specific question about tempo and how training age and tempo are related.

 Intermediate Clients: These clients can now play with longer and quicker tempos balanced together.

 Advanced Clients: These clients can use all three, longer, shorter, and even shorter tempos as these clients can fully express all three.

 In order to get the best results from your programs the tempos you use must be specific to your clients.
 But, tempo is just one piece of the puzzle and there are many more factors that influence your client’s programs.
-Learn the basics of individualized programs and learn practical implementation through client avatars with our program design specific course, Programming: Principles.
+Learn the basics of individualized programs with our free Professional Coaching Blueprint.